QuanjianSong/T2I-Metrics/README.md

 </div>

 ## 🎉 News
 <pre>
-• 🔥 The repository has been reorganized and now includes various AIGC metrics such as FID, IS, CLIP, DINO, DreamSim, and more.
+• 🔥 The repository has been reorganized and now includes various AIGC metrics: FID, IS, CLIP, DINO, and DreamSim etc.
 </pre>

 ## 🎬 Overview
 In recent years, the development of diffusion models is very rapid, but I found that the current evaluation metrics on diffusion models are not well integrated.
 Therefore, I refer to the market for some of the more standard code for calculating diffusion metrics, and built a pipeline code base for integrating several evaluation metrics of diffusion models.
 Welcome to star + fork.
 We will also update some other metrics, and tensorflow integration pipeline, may also add T2V series, please look forward to!

 ## 🔧 Environment